5.0

 Open in Google Maps

-Closed: Every Monday (open if it is a public holiday), year-end and New Year holidays
+Closed: Every Monday (open if it falls on a public holiday), year-end and New Year holidays

-* Depending on local circumstances, temporary closure or changes in operating hours may occur.
+* Temporary closures or changes in operating hours may occur depending on local circumstances.

 Fujiya Shinsaibashi Building, 2-2-23 Shinsaibashisuji, Chuo-ku, 542-0085, Osaka